 Message queuing (MQ) is a form of communication in which the messages are exchanged via intermediate queues rather than directly.
-The sender and recipient can be separated in space or time, and transfer of the message is still guaranteed, irrespective of whether a network connection is available at the time or not.
+The sender and recipient can be separated in space or time.
+The transfer of the message is independent of whether a network connection is available at the time or not.
 In openUTM there are UTM-controlled queues and service-controlled queues.

-message router (BS2000/OSD)
+message router (BS2000 systems)